 Price per night with photos of the room and also the location of our next hotel was the factor for us to move our and booked a hotel within the area of the famed Central Market in Khan Daun Penh district.

-It was easy to get a ride from the designated hotel to the new hotel – the use of Grab app here is very easy and with plenty of options from motorbike (1 person), tuk-tuk (max 3 person and interestingly they are using the models from India in Cambodia), sedan car (mostly Camry and Prius) or a large SUV which can comfortably seat 4 people and all their luggage.
+It was easy to get a ride from the designated hotel to the new hotel – the use of Grab app here is very easy and with plenty of options from motorbike (1 person), tuk-tuk (max 3 person and interestingly they are using the models from India in Cambodia), sedan car (mostly second hand Camry and Prius) or a large SUV which can comfortably seat 4 people and all their luggage.

 Malaysian Food in Cambodia

-We stopped by the Wau Restaurant which I believe is run by a Kelantanese family in Phnom Penh.
+We stopped by the Wau Restaurant which I believe is run by a Johorean in Phnom Penh.
 The menu is basically a Malaysian halal menu but it was not cheap unfortunately but it was understandable though.
-The “nasi goreng kampung” that I ordered cost about RM15 per plate and a small glass of Milo Ice cost about RM6.50 – so you should not compare the price of the same meal back in Malaysia.
+The plain “nasi goreng kampung” that I ordered cost about RM15 per plate and a small glass of Milo Ice cost about RM6.50 – so you should not compare the price of the same meal back in Malaysia.
 However, be rest assured that we are getting used to the high price of food in Cambodia but we do miss the cheap food back in Malaysia.

 The restaurant itself was however too small to fit a big group which probably explains why the restaurant would be moving to another location soon.
 Service however top-notch as expected from a Malaysian entrepreneur – the owner himself had a lively chat with us and also updated us on the latest news relating to COVID19 in Cambodia.
 The walls of the restaurant were full of Malaysia tourism posters which seem to enhance the atmosphere.